 Under Mr. Gelb, the Metropolitan Opera has once again taken a leadership role among opera houses and other arts organizations, not only in the U.S. but around the world, providing a model for other groups with its groundbreaking artistic and public initiatives.
 Mr. Gelb today shares his message regularly through keynote addresses and discussions at conferences in the U.S. and abroad, including at Harvard University, Yale University, MIT, New York University, the Miller Theater at Columbia University, Showa University in Japan, the European Opera Conference in Paris, the Chautauqua Institution, the American Symphony Orchestra League, the Association of Performing Arts Presenters, the American Academy in Berlin, and the MIDEM conference in Cannes.
 He has received honorary doctorates from Hamilton College and from the Macaulay Honors College of the City University of New York.

 Time magazine named Mr. Gelb a 2008 honoree of the Time 100 list of the world’s most influential people.
 In 2010, France honored him as an Officier dans l’Ordre des Arts et des Lettres, and in 2012 he received the Diplomacy Award of the Foreign Policy Association.
 Most recently in 2013, he received the Sanford Prize from the Yale School of Music and was named Chevalier de la Légion d’honneur by the French President.

-Mr. Gelb is the son of Arthur Gelb, former managing editor of The New York Times, and writer Barbara Gelb.
+Mr. Gelb is the son of the late Arthur Gelb, former managing editor of The New York Times, and writer Barbara Gelb.
 He is married to conductor Keri-Lynn Wilson and has two sons.